-The present invention comprises a series of artificial load.
-Secondly, while the BAGBY device is placed centrally, 10 implants, the purpose of which is to participate in, and directly cause bone fusion across an intervertebral space following the excision of a damaged disc.
-Such implants are structurally load bearing devices, stronger than bone, capable of withstanding the substantial forces generated Fourthly, it is not pressure alone that causes the collapse of 15 within the spinal interspace.
+The present invention comprises a series of artificial implants, the purpose of which is to participate in, and directly cause bone fusion across an intervertebral space following the excision of a damaged disc.
+Such implants are structurally load bearing devices, stronger than bone, capable of withstanding the substantial forces generated within the spinal interspace.
 Such devices have a plurality of macro sized cells and openings, which can be loaded with fusion promoting materials, such as autogenous bone, for the purpose of materially influencing the adjacent vertebrae to form a bony bond to the implants and to each other.
-The 20 implant casing may be surface textured or otherwise treated by any of a number of known technologies to achieve a "bone ingrowth surface" to further enhance the stability of the implant an to expedite the fusion.
+The implant casing may be surface textured or otherwise treated by any of a number of known technologies to achieve a "bone ingrowth surface" to further enhance the stability of the implant and to expedite the fusion.

-Further, said devices are so configured and designed so as 25 to promote their own stability within the vertebral interspace and to resist being dislodged, and furthermore, to stabilize the adjacent spinal segments.
+Further, said devices are so configured and designed so as to promote their own stability within the vertebral interspace and to resist being dislodged, and furthermore, to stabilize the adjacent spinal segments.